In this part of our Guide, we explain a 7 step process for getting the contextual detail on your texts that you'll need for those Band 6 results!

 You should also make a bibliography of your research in case a teacher asks where you found the quotation or where you came across interesting ideas.

 When considering sources, you should try to use academic resources.
-A personal blog is not going to authoritative in the same way as an academic site such as JSTOR or SAGE.
-You should exercise caution in using information found in non-peer reviewed sources.
+A personal blog is not going to be authoritative in the same way as an academic site such as JSTOR or SAGE.
+You should exercise caution in using information found in non-peer-reviewed sources.

 Below are some screenshots of JSTOR and Google Scholar to help you navigate the online research process.